Gran Hermano (Spanish TV series) season 15

 Gran Hermano 15 is the fifteenth season of Gran Hermano, the Spanish version of the reality television series franchise Big Brother.
 The fifteenth season started airing on 18 September 2014 on Telecinco with Mercedes Mila hosting the main "Galas" and Jordi González hosting the "El Debate", a weekly spin-off show airing on Sunday nights.
 17 housemates and a goat called Rubia entered the first day at the GH house.
-The grand prize this season is €300,000.

-Lucía was in Supervivientes: Honduras on 2015.
+The grand prize, €300,000, was won by Paula González, a 19-year-old shop assistant from Barcelona.